FraunhoferIWES/foxes/docs/source/models.rst

 * `IECTI2019_<superposition>`: The top-hat TI addition wake model by `Frandsen from 2019 <http://orbit.dtu.dk/files/3750291/2009_31.pdf>`_.

-Note that in all above cases, the `superposition` parameter is any of the available :ref:`wake superposition models<foxes.models.wake_superpositions>` for wind speed or TI, depending on the model.
+Note that in all above cases, the `superposition` parameter is any of the available :doc:`wake superposition models <_autoapi/foxes/models/wake_superpositions/index>` for wind speed or TI, depending on the model.
 Here the convention is that you write `linear` for the choice `ws_linear` or `ti_linear`, etc., depending if the wake model targets wind speed or TI
-(cf. the :ref:`model book<The model book>` example).
+(cf. the model book example).

 The `[wake_k]` part of the model name can be replaced by one of the following patterns: